Game of Thrones meets Gladiator in the series that started with self-publishing sensation The Rage of Dragons . . .

 'CAPTIVATING EPIC FANTASY FROM A MAJOR NEW TALENT' Anthony Ryan, on The Rage of Dragons

 Desperate to delay an impending attack by the indigenous people of Xidda, Tau and his queen craft a dangerous plan.
-If Tau succeeds, the queen will have the time she needs to assemble her forces and launch an all-out assault on her own capital city, where her city is being propped up as the 'true' Queen of the Omehi.
+If Tau succeeds, the queen will have the time she needs to assemble her forces and launch an all-out assault on her own capital city, where her sister is being propped up as the 'true' Queen of the Omehi.

 If the city can be taken, if Tsiora can reclaim her throne and reunite her people, then the Omehi might have a chance to survive the coming onslaught.